shihyuho/jackson-dynamic-filter/README.md

 # Jackson Dynamic Property Filter

 Basically, when you are using Gson and you need to exclude specific fields from Serialization WITHOUT annotations on the target object, you will use `ExclusionStrategy`.
 But I didn't find an similar way to do that in Jackson.
-So this repo provides the simplest way to specific filters dynamically, and it also well integration with Spring MVC.
+So this repo provides a easy way to specific filters dynamically, and it also well integration with Spring MVC.

 [![Build Status](https://travis-ci.org/shihyuho/jackson-dynamic-filter.svg?branch=master)](https://travis-ci.org/shihyuho/jackson-dynamic-filter)